Neptune In Her Element by Stella Woods (with added thoughts by BE)

-Astrologer Steven Forrest believes we’ll be ‘turning up the dial’ on all things Piscean over the next 14 years and ‘raising escapism to an art form’.
+Astrologer Steven Forrest believes we’ll be ‘turning up the dial’ on all things Piscean until the end of 2025, and ‘raising escapism to an art form’.
 Virtual reality is already upon us as we spend increasing amounts of time in front of our interactive computer screens.
 When we can’t cope with failed relationships, war in the Middle East, global warming and climate change, we can always retreat to the safe world of digital music and video.
 If we don’t like the way we look or feel, we can create a beautiful and powerful avatar and live an airbrushed fantasy life with fantasy friends, fantasy lovers and dream possessions.
 We can maintain secret online identities and trash the creative output and ideas of others in complete anonymity.
-(Just take a look at the vicious and incendiary comments posted under any YouTube video or on the ABC and major newspaper websites.)
 We are limited only by our imagination and the technology and drugs at our disposal.
 If this all sounds ominous to those who prefer flesh and blood relationships and accountability, it is; but what is really scary is that activities connected with Neptune in Pisces will now receive unquestioning mass approval and therefore funding.
 Anyone who protests or tries to turn the tide will be up against the dictates of fashion and popular culture.

 As insurance premiums and lawsuits continue to rise and we pass increasingly rigid legislation on public liability, health and safety (ostensibly to protect us, but in practice preventing us from: disciplining our children; holding carnivals and sporting events; taking bottles of water into large venues; riding horses; taking food home in a doggy bag; watching children play; taking photos without permission and buying supermarket food only hours past its use-by date), we seem to be ignoring the insidious side effects of the nanny state.
 The real world is now considered to be too dangerous, particularly for children and we’ve retreated to the safety and security of the virtual world.
 A school in Manchester, England has recently banned the use of soccer balls in the playground to avoid the possibility of injury.
 No more scraped knees for the David Beckham wannabes – they’re safe and secure indoors chatting with their online buddies.